Developmental editor and publishing consultant: Fiction and cultural anthropology

 Editor

-I have six years of experience working in the publishing industry as a fiction and anthropology book editor and consultant.
+I've been working in the publishing industry as a fiction and anthropology book editor and consultant full-time since 2019 and part-time for much longer.
 I've completed 100+ titles, including for Hugo finalists and New York Times bestselling authors, collaborating with Penguin Random House, Pan Macmillan, HarperCollins and top university presses.
 I love supporting cultural anthropologists and fiction authors, invigorating, improving, and polishing their writing to meet their publishing goals, either as indie authors or traditionally published authors.

 Writer

 I'm the author of three anthropology monographs, including one on queer approaches to football fan activism in Croatia (Routledge) and more recently, a coauthored monograph on shipyard ethnography (University of Toronto Press).
-I've written a dystopian fantasy novel, and I'm currently writing a queer sports romance with literary elements.
+I've discussed my work on national television in Australia and in Red Pepper magazine.
+I've written a dystopian fantasy novel, and I'm currently writing a queer contemporary novel.
 I've published a few short stories and many academic journal articles too.
+You can find my publications here.

 Leandra Bias, Feminist Political Scientist